 Henry Ford Hospital is doing a study on this now where 3,000 frontline workers will be taking hydroxychloroquine to look at its use as a prophylactic.

 “I believe there is a few hundred or 190 workers in Tampa General Hospital.
 So, this is being used by some,” she said in response to a question.

 McEnany said there was a lot of apoplectic coverage of hydroxychloroquine.

-“You had Jimmy Kimmel saying the President is, quote, ‘trying to kill himself by taking it’.
+“You had Jimmy Kimmel saying the President is, quote, ‘trying to kill himself by taking it.
 You had Joe Scarborough saying, quote, ‘This will kill you’.
-Neil Cavuto saying, ‘What have you got to lose?
+Neil Cavuto said, ‘What have you got to lose?
 One thing you have to lose are lives’.
 And you had Chris Cuomo saying, ‘The President knows that hydroxychloroquine is not supported by science.
 He knows it has been flagged by his own people and he’s using it’,” she said.

 “Well, Cuomo mocked the President for this.
 And interestingly, I found this out just before coming here that Hydroxychloroquine, of course, is an FDA-approved medication with a long-proven track record for safety.
 And it turns out that Chris Cuomo took a less safe version of it called quinine, which the FDA removed from the market in 2006 because of its serious side effects, including death.
 So, really interesting to have that criticism of the President,” McEnany said.

 There are several studies that have been brought up that the President has actually mentioned, she noted.

 There was a French study involving more than 1,000 patients that found that the vast majority had “good clinical outcomes.”
 And by the vast majority, that was more than 90 per cent, she said.